WebAssembly/interface-types/proposals/webidl-bindings/idl.md

 W-TypeInterface ::= '{' W-Signature ..
 W-Signature '}'
 ```

-There are two forms of Signature; one denotes the type of a field: i.e., it’s an
+There are two forms of _Signature_; one denotes the type of a field: i.e., it’s an
 association of a type to a name:

 ```